Nickelodeon Mexico Kids' Choice Awards: 2015 edition

 The awards took place on 15 August 2015 at the National Auditorium, the presenters were the singers Maite Perroni and Mario Bautista.

 2016 edition

-The awards were held on 20 August 2016 in Mexico City, the broadcast on Nickelodeon took place only on 23 August 2016, the presenters were Galilea Montijo and the colombian YouTuber Sebastián Villalobos, with musical performances of Dulce María, CD9, Sebastián Yatra, Urband 5 and Ha*Ash.
+The awards were held on 20 August 2016 in Mexico City, the broadcast on Nickelodeon took place only on 23 August 2016, the presenters were Galilea Montijo and the Colombian YouTuber Sebastián Villalobos, with musical performances of Dulce María, CD9, Sebastián Yatra, Urband 5 and Ha*Ash.

 2017 edition

 The awards were held on 19 August 2017 in Mexico City, the broadcast on Nickelodeon took place only on 22 August 2017, the presenters were Mario Bautista and YouTuber Caeli, had music performances from Río Roma, Fifth Harmony, CNCO and Pitbull.

 2018 edition

 The event took place on 18 August 2018 at the National Auditorium in Mexico City.
-It was broadcast by Nickelodeon Latin America on the 21st of August and was presented by the trio of YouTubers Lesslie Yadid, Ana Karen and Rafael Velázquez (Los Polinesios).
+It was broadcast by Nickelodeon Latin America on 21 August and was presented by the trio of YouTubers Lesslie Yadid, Ana Karen and Rafael Velázquez (Los Polinesios).